 3. Don’t Eat in a Restaurant for Every Meal!

 Don’t get us wrong — we love dining at Disney World!
-But unless you are the sort of person who needs three square meals a day, at set times every day, there’s no reason you have to eat each and every meal at the theme park restaurants.
+But unless you are the sort of person who absolutely needs three square meals a day, at set times every day, there’s no reason you have to eat each and every meal at the theme park restaurants.

 Dining at Disney theme parks means spending a lot of valuable time, not to mention money.
 You have to wait for your food — whether at a counter-service or table-service spot — with lots of other people doing the same thing.
 And let’s face it, Disney prices are NOT inexpensive.

 What you should do: Before you go, pick out a few restaurants that you think you would enjoy.
 There are a few with great menus and theming that you won’t want to miss, depending your and your family’s likes and interests.
-(Check out our complete list of MENUS and photos of all the DINING LOCATIONS to get an idea of what appeals to you!)
+(Check out our complete list of MENUS and photos of all the dining locations to get an idea of what appeals to you!)
 Be sure to make your Advance Dining Reservations (ADR) for table service meals as soon as you can.

 Then, once you’re ready to visit the parks, pack a lunch and snacks.
 This will save you time (because your food is already in hand) and money.
 You can plan for one more expensive meal this way instead of several cheaper ones or snacks.
-Follow the suggestions on packing food for Disney in our helpful Can I Bring My Own Food into a Disney World Theme Park? blog.
+Follow the suggestions on packing food for Disney in this helpful post: Can I Bring My Own Food into a Disney World Theme Park?

 Also, consider eating light meals or snacks in your room.
-If you’re staying in a Disney Vacation Club room, or one of the family suites, you’ll have a kitchenette or kitchen available to you, so that you can prepare simple meals.
-And even if you’re staying in a regular room, you’ll have a mini fridge — you can keep some milk, juice and maybe a few other little goodies on hand for a quick morning or late-night nosh.
+If you’re staying in a Disney Vacation Club room or one of the family suites, you’ll have a kitchenette or kitchen available to you, so that you can prepare simple meals.
+And even if you’re staying in a regular room, you’ll have a mini-fridge — you can keep some milk, juice, and maybe a few other little goodies on hand for a quick morning or late-night nosh.
 That’s definitely quicker and cheaper than heading to the Crystal Palace for breakfast every day!